albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 The default directory to save the flight plans for the GTN units is ``C:\ProgramData\TDS\GTNXi\FPS`` for all simulators.

+*Little Navmap* can also load this format using :ref:`open-flight-plan`.

+See :ref:`garmin-notes` for information on known problems when exporting flight plan data for the GTN.

 You may have to create the directory manually if it does not exist.